 Before you book your hotel, make sure you check out all of the hotel specials on TripAdvisor.com.
 Their deals range from discounts off your nightly stay to free parking or Wi-Fi.
 Click here to check them out today!

-In 2016, you can head down to Palo Alto to check out the San Francisco Jewish Film Festival shows from July 23 - 28.
-Each day you can find four to five films.
+In 2020, you can head down to Palo Alto to check out the San Francisco Jewish Film Festival shows.
+During specific days during the festival, you will find four to five films here.

 The Cinearts Theater is at 3000 El Camino Real in Palo Alto Square.
 This is just a few blocks south of the Stanford Campus.

-The Berkley Repertory Theatre in Berkeley is the site for additional San Francisco Jewish Film Festival shows last year from July 29 - August 4.
+The Albany Twin Theater in Albany is the site for additional San Francisco Jewish Film Festival shows.

-In 2016, the Piedmont Theatre in Oakland will host the San Francisco Jewish Film Festival from August 5 - 7.
+In 2020, the Piedmont Theatre in Oakland will host several films during the San Francisco Jewish Film Festival.

 The Piedmont Theatre is at 4186 Piedmont Avenue in Oakland.